DJMF2015/GoldenShoes/ReadMe.md

 4. Users should be able to choose from a selection of shoe colours; shoe sizes; shoe style.
 5. Users should be able to checkout their items with the total amount correctly displayed.
 6. Users must have the choice to ‘order/buy’ at checkout stage.
 7. Users should be able to ‘filter’ a product by category
 8. Should have a contact form for customer support.
 9. Users’ social media should be limited to certain parts of a website only....

 #### Additional Features (if time)
-● Authentication - secure login/out for individual user
-● Payment options using Paypal/Stripe...
 ● Make website into a PWA (progessive web app)

 ### The Task